open/close all folders

-Made of Iron: The two accumulate wounds at a worrying pace, many of them serious or even life-threatening, but they always somehow make a full recovery.
+- Made of Iron: The two accumulate wounds at a worrying pace, many of them serious or even life-threatening, but they always somehow make a full recovery.
 After emerging from stasis under the Glittering Plain, they eventually die of old age.

-Mauve Shirt: The duo gets very little screen time, but they are mentioned regularly in the Annals, and remain with the Black Company for most of the series, despite their lack of importance.
+- Mauve Shirt: The duo gets very little screen time, but they are mentioned regularly in the Annals, and remain with the Black Company for most of the series, despite their lack of importance.

 Another member of the company since the days when they were in service to the Syndic of Beryl.
 He is the company's pawnbroker.

 .
 One-Eye and Goblin have been at each other's throats for many years, and they constantly skirmish with each other, sometimes belligerently, often not.
 While One-Eye is the older and usually socially dominant of the two, Goblin tends to win these bouts.
 He is on par with One-Eye in terms of magic, and like his friend specializes in illusions in battle, playing mind games with the enemy, although both are capable of minor magic that nevertheless makes them much more dangerous than any non-wizard.
 A small and ugly man, he is not well-liked, although he has become a Company fixture and is usually tolerated.

-That Man Is Dead: He actually does die when he sacrifices himself trying to kill Kina with the Lance.
+- That Man Is Dead: He actually does die when he sacrifices himself trying to kill Kina with the Lance.
 When he comes back, he is clearly not the same Goblin but claims to be - after dropping that pretense, he calls himself Khadidas.
 Even after his connection to Kina is severed, he is not actually Goblin - he is Goblin's ghost inhabiting his former body, and he is eager to die properly.

 One of the four initial company wizards in the Books of the North.
 He never talks due to an oath taken in his younger years.
 He learns sign language in the early books and communicates in that manner.
 His magic is described by Croaker as being nastier than One-Eye's and Goblin's, but he is not particularly powerful.

-Heroic Sacrifice: Goes up against Limper in The Silver Spike to buy time.
+- Heroic Sacrifice: Goes up against Limper in The Silver Spike to buy time.
 It goes poorly.

-Token Evil Teammate: Croaker typically tries to avoid judgments of "good" and "evil," but comments more than once that Silent is the nearest to evil of any of the Company's wizards.
+- Token Evil Teammate: Croaker typically tries to avoid judgments of "good" and "evil," but comments more than once that Silent is the nearest to evil of any of the Company's wizards.

 A member of the company who was the first northerner to join the company.
 He always is working towards a goal other than that of the company leading the others to mistrust him.
 He finds a young girl, in a wrecked village, named Darling, who he devotes his life to often leading him to do unspeakable acts of evil.

-Arch-Enemy: Limper and by extension, the Lady as well.
+- Arch-Enemy: Limper and by extension, the Lady as well.

-Arranged Marriage: As a way to end generations-long feud between his wife's family and his.
+- Arranged Marriage: As a way to end generations-long feud between his wife's family and his.

-Badass: Whatever his flaws, it is undeniable that he is an extremely talented individual whose intellect, grasp on tactics, and combat ability rival the Black Company's most able fellows.
+- Badass: Whatever his flaws, it is undeniable that he is an extremely talented individual whose intellect, grasp on tactics, and combat ability rival the Black Company's most able fellows.

-Deconstruction: Raven is introduced as the typical ultra-cool badass loner with angsty past in the first book.
+- Deconstruction: Raven is introduced as the typical ultra-cool badass loner with angsty past in the first book.
 Halfway through, his flaws start to show, as Croaker comes to realize that his attitude causes problems for everyone else.
 During the second book, his actions are directly responsible for nearly awakening the Dominator, which leads to the destruction of an entire city.
 Acting completely on his own during the third book, Raven bites off more than he could chew when his lone attempt to stop the reawakening of the Dominator resulted in the capture of his soul.
 By the time of his final appearance, Raven had descended into alcoholism, as he had no cause to fight for and had alienated virtually anyone who cared about him.

 - He Who Fights Monsters: His hatred for the Limper, the Lady, and the Empire eventually drives him to become just as ruthless and in the end, takes on the Dominator's insanity when he accidentally touches Silver Spike.

-Honor Before Reason: Raven is unable to see past his hatred for those who had wronged him and as a result, he became obsessed with killing the Lady and overthrowing her Empire.
+- Honor Before Reason: Raven is unable to see past his hatred for those who had wronged him and as a result, he became obsessed with killing the Lady and overthrowing her Empire.

-Lackof Empathy: Case constantly remarks on how horrible Raven is at interpersonal relationships.
+- Lackof Empathy: Case constantly remarks on how horrible Raven is at interpersonal relationships.

-Not Quite Dead: Pulls it off as part of his establishing character moment as he takes his vengeance on those that left him for dead.
-Then he comes walking home to the pre-captured fortress Deal to hug Darling, after having a building infested with Rebels collapse ontop of him.
+- Not Quite Dead: Pulls it off as part of his establishing character moment as he takes his vengeance on those that left him for dead.
+Then he comes walking home to the pre-captured fortress Deal to hug Darling, after having a building infested with Rebels collapse on top of him.
 And that's all part of his establishing chapter.

-Parental Abandonment: Had two children that he abandoned without remorse.
+- Parental Abandonment: Had two children that he abandoned without remorse.
 In The Silver Spike Case and Darling force him to meet them.
 They actually turned out quite well without him or their mother.

 - The Worf Effect: Suffers from it big time in The White Rose and again in The Silver Spike.